 People with dental phobia also have a fear of the dentist.
 However, the dentist can do some things to make the patient feel more relaxed and comfortable.
 If a person has a serious oral health issue and is unable to get treatment due to dental phobia, the dentist can consider sedation and even general anaesthesia in some cases.

-Generally, dental procedures don’t need general anaesthesia, but when getting dental implants or bone grafts, the dentist can consider giving you general anaesthesia.
+Generally, dental procedures don’t need general anaesthesia, but when getting bone grafts or dental implants in Turkey, the dentist can consider giving you general anaesthesia.
 In this, the patient will be unconscious before the surgery begins.
 Therefore, they won’t feel anything while the surgery is taking place.

 Longevita’s dental surgeons understand that many people have dental phobia.
 Our surgeons know how to provide oral healthcare to patients with dental anxiety.
 So, they can rest assured.
 If you have dental phobia, you can rely on Longevita to take good care of your oral health needs.
 All you need to do is contact us, and we’ve got you from there.